 You’ll find Dwarf Iris all over the Middle East in rock and gravel gardens where water drains quickly.
-They bloom very early in the spring and their flowers are a simply gorgeous cobalt blue colour.
+They bloom very early in the spring and their flowers are a simply gorgeous cobalt blue color.
 This won’t happen for several years, however, as these perennials take time to mature before flowering.

 15. Lavender (Lavandula)

 Lavender is a classic drought-resistant flowering woody perennial.
-Just picture the hot, dry fields of lavender in the mediterranean!
+Just picture the hot, dry fields of lavender in the Mediterranean!
 These plants certainly do grow best with some access to water, but they also require long sunny days to put on their best show of flowers.
-Choose a variety that’s well-suited to your local climate for the best results in terms of drought-tolerance.
+Choose a variety that’s well-suited to your local climate for the best results in terms of drought tolerance.

 16. Lilac (Syringa vulgaris)

 Beloved for their beautiful scent, lilacs are lovely, easy to grow, and incredibly hardy.
 Choose a variety well-suited to hot weather.
 When most varieties of Lilac bloom they completely cover their shrub completely, which is both captivating to see and a delight to smell.
 If you remove seeds quickly from faded flowers you’ll see even more blooms the following season.
-This is another woody perennial that flowers best with long, sunny days.
+This is another woody perennial that flowers best on long, sunny days.

 17. Lupin (Lupinus)